barumau/panlingue/eng/G-V.md

 Consider again the sentence *the player kicked the ball to the goal*.
 The ball is the patient, because it's a non-living thing, it stood still in relation to the player, it is drawn to the event by the player and it undergoes a change of place.

+     The player  kicked  the ball.
+    └─────┬────┘└──┬───┘└────┬────┘
+        AGENT     VERB    PATIENT

-Consider another sentence, *the player schored a point*.
+Consider another sentence, *the player scored a point*.
 Here the *point* is the patient, because it would not exist without the event.
 In fact, it undergoes a change of state from non-existence into existence.

+     The player  scored  a point.
+    └─────┬────┘└──┬───┘└────┬────┘
+        AGENT     VERB    PATIENT

+## Verb types

+There are two types of verbs in Panlingue.
+Their difference is that they indicate opposite orders of agent and patient.

+1. Forward verbs end in *-a*,
+   and they are immediately preceded by the agent and immediately followed by the patient.
+2. Backward verbs end in *-u*, and they are immediately preceded by the patient and immediately followed by the agent.

+Note that the verb types deal only with the word order.
+They don't have anything to do with passivity or transitivity, which are manifested on the clause-level.

-### Agent-oriented verbs
+### Forward verbs (A-verbs)

-Verbs that end in *-a* are called _agent-oriented verbs_ because the agent comes immediately before the verb.
+Verbs that end in *-a* are called _forward verbs_ because the energy that originates from the agent flows forward via the verb tow the patient.

+    AGENT ───> A-VERB ───> PATIENT

-Verb is the only necessary member of the clause.
+The verb is the only necessary member of a clause.
-Therefore it stays put, while the agent and patient circle it as depicted in the figure below.

-    FIGURE.
-Order of agent and patient in relation to A-verb.

-          ┌─────────┐┌─────────┐╔══════════╗
-    (A-1) │ PATIENT ││  AGENT  │║  A-VERB  ║
-          └─────────┘└─────────┘╚══════════╝
-                     ┌─────────┐╔══════════╗┌─────────┐
-    (A-2)            │  AGENT  │║  A-VERB  ║│ PATIENT │
-                     └─────────┘╚══════════╝└─────────┘
-                                ╔══════════╗┌─────────┐┌─────────┐
-    (A-3)                       ║  A-VERB  ║│ PATIENT ││  AGENT  │
-                                ╚══════════╝└─────────┘└─────────┘
+A minimal phrase can consist of a verb only, as in phrase B below.

+A: **te loga o auda?**
+– Do you you talk or listen?
+B: **auda.**
+– (I) listen.

+Sometimes a verb is accompanied by only one participant, either agent or patient.
-If there is a word immediately before the verb, it is the agent.
+If there is a word immediately before the A-verb, it is the agent.

+    ┌─────────┐ ╔══════════╗
+    │  AGENT  │→║  A-VERB  ║
+    └─────────┘ ╚══════════╝

+*`me loga.`*
+ `A    V`
+'I speak.'

-If there is a word immediately after the verb, it is the patient.
+If there is a word immediately after the A-verb, it is the patient.

-#### Order A-1: Agent, verb and patient
+    ╔══════════╗ ┌─────────┐
+    ║  A-VERB  ║→│ PATIENT │
+    ╚══════════╝ └─────────┘

+*`vida ye!`*
+ ` V   P`
+'Watch this!'

+There are three possible word orders when both agent and patient are present: agent–verb–patient (AVP), patient–agent–verb (PAV), and verb–patient–agent (VPA).

-The most common word order in Panlingue is agent–verb–patient (A-2).
+The most common word order is agent–verb–patient (AVP).
-It is used typically in the active voice, where the the focus is on the agent (i.e. the doer) of the action.

-Examples:
+This is the direct word order
+that is normally used.

+         ┌─────────┐ ╔══════════╗ ┌─────────┐
+    AVP: │  AGENT  │→║  A-VERB  ║→│ PATIENT │
+         └─────────┘ ╚══════════╝ └─────────┘

 *me vida les.*
 – I see them.
-*te beka pang.*
+*te beka ban.*
 – You bake bread.

-#### Order A-2: Patient, agent and verb

-The second order is patient–agent–verb.
+The second order is patient–agent–verb (PAV).

+          ┌─────────┐ ┌─────────┐ ╔══════════╗
+    PAV:  │ PATIENT │ │  AGENT  │→║  A-VERB  ║
+          └─────────┘ └─────────┘ ╚══════════╝
+                ↑                       │
+                └───────────────────────┘

-Order A-1 is used when the speaker wants to draw the focus on the patient.
+It is used when the speaker wants to draw the focus on the patient.
 It is used for fronting the question word.
 It is also common in dependent clauses.

 Examples:
 *ke te vida?*
 – What do you see?
-*me yama pang,* ***de*** *te beka.*
+*me yama ban,* ***de*** *te beka.*
 – I eat bread **that** you baked.

-#### Order A-3: Verb, patient and agent

-The third order is the verb-patient-agent, which is rarely used.
+The third possible order is the verb–patient–agent order (VPA), which is rarely used.

+         ╔══════════╗ ┌─────────┐ ┌─────────┐
+    VPA: ║  A-VERB  ║→│ PATIENT │ │  AGENT  │
+         ╚══════════╝ └─────────┘ └─────────┘
+             ↑                        │
+             └────────────────────────┘

-It is only used when the speaker adds the agent as an afterthought or clarification.
+This order can be use used when the speaker wants to add the agent as an afterthought or clarification.

-A-3
 *vida te, li feme.*
 – Sees you, that woman.

-#### Minimal structure

-When there is only one participant, either agent or patient, its place is fixed either on the left or on the right of A-verb.

-    FIGURE.
-Order of A-verb and agent or patient.

-                     ┌─────────┐╔══════════╗
-    (A-4)            │  AGENT  │║  A-VERB  ║
-                     └─────────┘╚══════════╝
-                                ╔══════════╗┌─────────┐
-    (A-5)                       ║  A-VERB  ║│ PATIENT │
-                                ╚══════════╝└─────────┘

-### Patient-oriented verbs
+### Backward verbs (U-verbs)

-Verbs that end in *-u* are called _patient-oriented verbs_ because the patient comes immediately before the verb.
+Verbs that end in *-u* are called _backward verbs_, because the energy flows backward to the patient via the verb from the agent.
-The agent and patient are arranged around the verb as depicted in the figure below.

-    FIGURE.
-Order of agent and patient in relation to U-verb.

-          ┌─────────┐┌─────────┐╔══════════╗
-    (U-1) │  AGENT  ││ PATIENT │║  U-VERB  ║
-          └─────────┘└─────────┘╚══════════╝
-                     ┌─────────┐╔══════════╗┌─────────┐
-    (U-2)            │ PATIENT │║  U-VERB  ║│  AGENT  │
+    PATIENT <─── U-VERB ───> AGENT
-                     └─────────┘╚══════════╝└─────────┘
-                                ╔══════════╗┌─────────┐┌─────────┐
-    (U-3)                       ║  U-VERB  ║│  AGENT  ││ PATIENT │
-                                ╚══════════╝└─────────┘└─────────┘

-The arguments of patient-oriented verbs are exactly in the opposite order compared to agent-oriented verbs.
+The arguments of backward verbs are exactly in the opposite order compared to forward verbs.

-#### Order U-1: Patient, verb and agent
+Sometimes a verb is accompanied by only one participant, either agent or patient.
+If there is a word immediately before the U-verb, it is the patient.

+    ┌─────────┐ ╔══════════╗
+    │ PATIENT │←║  A-VERB  ║
+    └─────────┘ ╚══════════╝

+*`nave mergu.`*
+ ` P     V`
+'Ship sank.'

+If there is a word immediately after the U-verb, it is the agent.

+    ╔══════════╗ ┌─────────┐
+    ║  A-VERB  ║←│  AGENT  │
+    ╚══════════╝ └─────────┘

+*`venu man.`*
+ ` V   A`
+'Came a man.'

+There are three possible word orders for U-verbs when both agent and patient are present: patient–verb–agent (PVA), agent–patient–verb (APV), and verb–agent–patient (VAP).

 The patient-verb-agent order is common in the passive voice, where the focus is on the passive recipient of the action.

+         ┌─────────┐ ╔══════════╗ ┌─────────┐
+    PVA: │ PATIENT │←║  U-VERB  ║←│  AGENT  │
+         └─────────┘ ╚══════════╝ └─────────┘

-Often they can be translated to English by using the passive voice or an intransitive verb but sometimes a transitive verb can be used too.
+This order is usually translated to English by using the passive voice or an intransitive verb, but sometimes a transitive verb can be used too.

 Examples:
-*pang beku te.*
+*ban beku te.*
 – Bread is baked by you.
 *kupe parcu.*
-– The cup got broken.
+– The cup broke ~ got broken.
 *rajer suku les.*
-– The king is pleased by them.
+– The king is pleased by them. ~ The king likes them.

-#### Order U-2: Agent, patient and verb

-The most common order is U-1, agent–patient–verb.
+The most common order is agent–patient–verb (APV).
 It is used typically in the active voice, where the the focus is on the agent of the action.

-Examples:
-*me les vidu.* - _I them see._
-*te pang beku.* - _You bread bake._

-Order U-2 is equivalent toto the subject–object–verb word order (SOV).
-SOV is the most common word order by number of languages.
+The APV order is equivalent to the subject–object–verb word order (SOV) that is the most common word order by number of languages.
 It is the normal word order in languages like Latin, Japanese, Korean, Turkish, Hindi and Tamil.
-SOV is followed by SVO as the second-most common order.
+SOV is followed by SVO (i.e. AVP) as the second-most common order.
 Together they account for almost 90% of the world's languages.
-The third-most common order is VSO.
-It is supported by the order U-3 in Panlingue.

-#### Order U-3: Verb, agent and patient
+         ┌─────────┐ ┌─────────┐ ╔══════════╗
+    APV: │  AGENT  │ │ PATIENT │←║  U-VERB  ║
+         └─────────┘ └─────────┘ ╚══════════╝
+             │                        ↑
+             └────────────────────────┘

+Examples:
+*me les vidu.*
+– _I them see._
+*te ban beku.*
+– _You bread bake._

 The verb–agent–patient order is very rare but possible.
-This order is similar to the VSO word order of Classical Arabic.
+This order is similar to the VSO word order of Classical Arabic and Filipino.

+         ╔══════════╗ ┌─────────┐ ┌─────────┐
+    VAP: ║  U-VERB  ║←│  AGENT  │ │ PATIENT │
+         ╚══════════╝ └─────────┘ └─────────┘
+             │                        ↑
+             └────────────────────────┘

 *vidu me te.*
 – 'I see you.'